Expect God to do the Unthinkable

 Thankfully, my dream didn’t end with the eagle skimming the water.
 The metal bird climbed higher and higher and we soared above the mountaintops.
 It was through the Holy Spirit God placed in my spirit an expectation that more of something was to come.

-Before this dream, I never thought to ask God for a change of heart to leave all and live in another country.
+Before this, I never thought to ask God for a change of heart to leave all and live in another country.
 What the dream taught me was to pray strategically that God would give me the strength to rise higher with him and go when he says go.

 What I’m doing today is nothing that I had planned.
 I guess you could say my God-tree grew over several years and he helped me to create a few chairs.
 Not one book, but two, and this blog.
 Those are just a few highlights of what was unimaginable.